- Research and consultancy

 Teaching location: Cranfield

 Cranfield University has been at the forefront of postgraduate education in aerospace engineering since 1946.
 The MSc in Aerospace Dynamics stems from the programme in Aerodynamics which was one of the first masters courses offered by Cranfield and is an important part of our heritage.
-The integration of Aerodynamics with Flight Dynamics reflects the long-term link with the aircraft flight test activity established by the Cranfield Institute of Technology.
+The integration of Aerodynamics with Flight Dynamics reflects the long-term link with the aircraft flight test activity established by Cranfield.
 Graduates of this course are eligible to join the Cranfield College of Aeronautics Alumni Association (CCAAA), an active community which hold a number of networking and social events throughout the year.

 This course is accredited by: